The heart of the Boothbay Railway Village is the village.

 Diorama Collection or Miniature Mechanical Parables – This collection is believed to have belonged to a traveling carnival in the 1920’s.
 While you visit be sure to push the buttons for action.
 These very rare and unique exhibits depict parables and fables from familiar stories.

 Antique Engine Display – Featuring the “Otto” and other early twentieth century internal and external combustion engines.
-The large 5 ton engine was developed in the late 1800’s.
+The large 5-ton engine was developed in the late 1800’s.
 The museum occasionally operates this engine at special events.
-Other sources of mechanical power include stationary steam engines, a Sterling cycle hot air engine and a variety of single cylinder stationary and marine gasoline engines plus more than 200 early outboard engines.
-UNDER RENOVATION ~ Opening 2017
+Other sources of mechanical power include stationary steam engines, a Sterling cycle hot air engine and a variety of single cylinder stationary and marine gasoline engines plus more than 200 early outboard motors.

 One Room Schoolhouse – This schoolhouse is a replica of the original, made famous by the children’s nursery rhyme “Mary Had a Little Lamb,” which is now on the grounds of the Wayside Inn in Sudbury, Massachusetts.
 The desks and school supplies are turn of the century.
 Desks were bolted to the floor and citizenship and conduct were emphasized.